 Kitchen Style

-This kind of kitchen does not appeal to every homeowner, yetindustrial kitchens can make a statement.
-Featuring an open concept style, they are often found in loft condos or apartments.
-They include exposed walls and pipes, wood beams, and mixes of materials.
+This kind of kitchen does not appeal to every homeowner, yet industrial kitchens can make a statement.
+Featuring an open-concept style, they are often found in loft condos or apartments.
+They include exposed walls and pipes, wood beams, and a mix of materials.
 Concrete countertops add sleekness to the space.

-The color palette is toned-down with black steel, copper, or brass lighting.
-Chalkboard is another material that is used in industrial kitchens to add function as well as add to the unfinished look.
-An industrial kitchen is often on the dark side with the mix of metals and dimmer lighting.
+The color palette is toned with black steel, copper, or brass lighting.
+Chalkboard is another material used in industrial kitchens to add function and an unfinished look.
+Industrial kitchens are often dark, combining metals and dimmer lighting.

 Scandinavian: Light, Bright, and Practical